You can read our statement on suffolk.gov.uk.

-The project would involve the construction of a converter station in each county and the installation of offshore and onshore underground High-Voltage Direct Current cables (HVDC) between each converter station and underground High-Voltage Alternating Current (HVAC) cables between the converter station and substation in both Suffolk and Kent.
+Sea Link is a Nationally Significant Infrastructure Project (NSIP) developed by National Grid Electricity Transmission (NGET), to construct a converter station in Suffolk and Kent and the installation of offshore and onshore underground High-Voltage Direct Current cables (HVDC) between each converter station and underground High-Voltage Alternating Current (HVAC) cables between the converter station and substation in each county.
 In Suffolk, the project is proposed to make landfall between Thorpeness and Aldeburgh.

 Suffolk County Council is a statutory consultee, and a decision would ultimately be taken by the relevant Secretary of State, if an application for development consent is submitted.